Malaysia's hung election crisis drags out as party dithers | Politics

 - Malaysia

-The National Front's announcement is set to prolong election uncertainty.
-King Sultan Abdullah Sultan Ahmad Shah set a 2 pm deadline for political leaders to submit their choice for prime minister and an alliance that represents a parliamentary majority.
+The National Front's announcement has prolonged election uncertainty.
+King Sultan Abdullah Sultan Ahmad Shah initially set a 2 p.m. deadline for political leaders to submit their choice for prime minister and an alliance that represents a parliamentary majority.
+But the monarch later Monday said he would extend it until Tuesday following a request from political parties.

-Opposition leader Anwar Ibrahim's reformist bloc secured 82 seats in the federal Parliament, far short of the 112 needed for a simple majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)